Shaken or Knocked over Lava Lamp

 Filtering Preparations

-Have a clean spare container ready to hold all fluid from the lamp.
-The Sawyer filter can attach to any standard disposable plastic bottle you typically drink out.
-Just be sure to clean it thoroughly with rubbing alcohol first because you don’t want to transfer bacteria into your lamp or cause mold to grow inside it.
-Additionally you will want to make sure everything you work with is clean and has not been sitting stagnant with water inside it.
-If there is white sediment under the wax try to stir it up to suspend it in the master fluid.
-The idea is to make sure all of the sediment is removed.
-Remove the cap on the lamp and slowly pour the fluid into your container.
-A guide for removing and replacing the lava lamp cap can be found here.
+Before filtering, prepare a clean spare container to hold all the fluid from the lamp.
+Use a hollow fiber membrane filter that can be attached to any standard disposable plastic bottle.
+Make sure to clean the filter thoroughly with rubbing alcohol to prevent transferring bacteria or causing mold growth inside the lamp.
+Additionally, ensure that everything you work with is clean and has not been sitting stagnant with water inside it.
+If there is white sediment under the wax, stir it up to suspend it in the master fluid and ensure all of it is removed.

 Filtering